razorpay/blade/packages/blade/src/components/List/_decisions/decisions.md

 - ~Bold ordered numbers?~ No bold numbers
 - ~H1, H2, etc. for list items?~ No H1, H2 support from design
 - ~Use-cases for List of level 1 with item that also contains list of level 1?~ No such support.
 The discovered use-cases in our product were incorrect usage.
-- Ordered list with custom numbers?
+- ~Ordered list with custom numbers?~ This won't be allowed
-- What should we call `isOrderedFilled` instead?
+- ~What should we call `isOrderedFilled` instead?~ We will be using `variant='ordered-filled'` to satisfy this use-case
-- Supporting images, GIFs, videos, custom components, bold text, non-bulleted text, and icons within list items.
+- ~Supporting images, GIFs, videos, custom components, bold text, non-bulleted text, and icons within list items.~ This is out of scope for now and might come in as an enhancement later on as per design decisions

 ## References
 - [Polaris](https://polaris.shopify.com/components/list#list-items)